Bayraktar Kızılelma: Development

-The first conceptual studies for the Bayraktar MIUS started in 2013.
+The aircraft project was initially known as Project MIUS (Muharip İnsansız Uçak Sistemi; English: Combatant Unmanned Aircraft System).
+The first conceptual studies for the Bayraktar MIUS program for the Bayraktar Kızılelma started in 2013.
 In July 2021, the first design images and information about the characteristics of the aircraft were shared with the public.
 Haluk Bayraktar stated that Baykar is considering spending $1 billion in the development process of project.
-The project was initially known as MIUS (Muharip İnsansız Uçak Sistemi English: Combatant Unmanned Aircraft System).
 Its official name, Kızılelma (Red Apple) was made public in March 2022.
-It is a wordplay in Turkic mythology.
+The name is a reference to the Red Apple in Turkish mythology.